 And the list goes on…

 The next step was determining how to approach these tasks and for how long.
 I came to the conclusion that each project would be attempted for 2 weeks (i.e. go without one thing for two weeks and then move on to another for the next two weeks and so on).
 Although there is a goal, it is not about making it through the 2 weeks, but rather to analyze why one could or couldn’t go that long without something.
-And along the way, documentation is key (Hence, this Blog).
-I want to find a distinction between Excess and Necessity.
+I want to explore the distinction between Excess and Necessity.

 ” Out of clutter, find simplicity.
 From discard, find harmony.
 In the middle of difficulty lies opportunity.” – Albert Einstein